-1 Configure the AppleTalk zone name for the Ascend unit in the AppleTalk Options submenu of the Ethernet Configuration profile.

-If there are other AppleTalk routers on the network, you must configure the zone names and network ranges to coincide with the other routers on the LAN.

-The default for the Zone Name field is blank.
-Enter up to 33 alphanumeric characters to identify the zone name for the unit you are configuring.

-Note: These fields display N/A if you have not enabled AppleTalk in the Ethernet Mod Config menu.

-2 Set the AppleTalk Router parameter to specify the Ascend unit is a seed or nonseed router.
-The default setting is Off disabling AppleTalk routing.

-A seed router must be assigned a network range and zone name configuration.
+- 1 Configure the AppleTalk zone name for the Ascend unit in the AppleTalk Options submenu of the Ethernet Configuration profile. - If there are other AppleTalk routers on the network, you must configure the zone names and network ranges to coincide with the other routers on the LAN. - The default for the Zone Name field is blank.
+Enter up to 33 alphanumeric characters to identify the zone name for the unit you are configuring. - Note: These fields display N/A if you have not enabled AppleTalk in the Ethernet Mod Config menu. - 2 Set the AppleTalk Router parameter to specify the Ascend unit is a seed or nonseed router.
+The default setting is Off disabling AppleTalk routing. - A seed router must be assigned a network range and zone name configuration.
 There must be at least one seed router on a routed AppleTalk network.
-Select AppleTalk Router=Seed for this option.

-A nonseed router learns network number and zone information from other routers.
+Select AppleTalk Router=Seed for this option. - A nonseed router learns network number and zone information from other routers.
 Select AppleTalk Router=Non-Seed for this option.
-If you choose Non Seed or Off, then Net Start, Net End, Default Zone, and Zone Name #n are N/A.

-If you are configuring a nonseed router and are using Names/Passwords, go to "Configuring an AppleTalk PPP connection with a Names/Passwords profile" on page 3-48.

-- If you are configuring the Ascend unit as a seed router, specify the network range for the network to which the Ascend unit is attached. - Net Start and Net End define the network range for nodes attached to this network.
+If you choose Non Seed or Off, then Net Start, Net End, Default Zone, and Zone Name #n are N/A. - If you are configuring a nonseed router and are using Name/Password, go to "Configuring an AppleTalk PPP connection with a Name/Password profile" on page 3-49. - 3 If you are configuring the Ascend unit as a seed router, specify the network range for the network to which the Ascend unit is attached. - Net Start and Net End define the network range for nodes attached to this network.
 Valid entries for these fields are in the range from 1 to 65199.
-If there are other AppleTalk routers on the network, you must configure the network ranges to coincide with the other routers. - Specify the Default Zone name for nodes on the Ascend unit's internet.
-Enter up to 33 alphanumeric characters for the Default Zone name.
-The Default Zone is the one used by a node in the network for which you are configuring - 5 Specify the zone names that the platform can seed.
+If there are other AppleTalk routers on the network, you must configure the network ranges to coincide with the other routers. - 4 Specify the Default Zone name for nodes on the Ascend unit's internet. - Enter up to 33 alphanumeric characters for the Default Zone name. - The Default Zone is the one used by a node in the network for which you are configuring the Connection profile, until another zone name is explicitly selected by the node. - 5 Specify the zone names that the platform can seed.